Space-time nature of causality: Introduction

 The determination that a past event in a system has caused a present effect on another system provides a straight measurement of the direction of influence in these systems.
 Causal relationships between two events happening in two different systems $X$ and $Y$ can be established by verifying whether past events in $X$ and $Y$ influence future events in $Y$.
 Such understanding is fundamental to characterise, model, and predict behaviour in natural, social, and technological systems.
 The study of the cause-effect relationships is defined as causality.
 Causality is a concept that envolves the temporal relationship among past, present and future events of variables.
-Our studies show however that the temporal nature of causality from $X$ to $Y$ can not only be redefined in terms of the reduction of uncertainty from the variable $X$ solely based on observations in the past, present and future, of $Y$, but also that causality can be defined in terms of the topological feature of the probabilistic space.
+Our studies show however that the temporal nature of causality from $X$ to $Y$ can not only be redefined in terms of the reduction of uncertainty from the variable $X$ solely based on observations in the past, present and future, of $Y$ {{(a property that can be understood from the way Transfer Entropy (TE) \cite{schreiber} is defined, and also intuitively derived from Granger causality defined by the way past dynamical states directly and linearly influences dynamical future states)}}, but also that causality can be defined in terms of the topological feature of the probabilistic space.
 In a deterministic system, two temporally related events defined by two particular states of the system are also intrinsically related in space.
-This space-time ergodic duality in a deterministic system indicates that time-causality should lead to space-causality, a property that we will explore in this work to create novel ways to quantify causality.
+This space-time ergodic duality in a deterministic system indicates that time-causality should lead to space-causality, a property that we will explore in this work to create novel ways to quantify causality. {{If there is a direct flow of information from $X$ to $Y$, this is physically interpreted as to that the uncertainty about past of $X$ is reduced by observations of future states of $Y$.
+This physical interpretation of causal information, and that is the core behind the definition of Granger causality, can be demonstrated by analysing the topology of the probabilistic space - exploring the spatio character of causality, without the need to construct a model of the observed data, as it would be the usual procedure from the Granger approach.}}

 When a perturbation affects a system, its influence is transmitted from the perturbation's source to the other variables of the system.
 The path the perturbation takes to propagate within the system can be predicted analysing the causality of events in the system.
 A smart way to study causality is through a controlled experiment where perturbations can be designed to extract the causal structure of the system.
 However, the desired experiment could be too expensive, technically impossible to perform, or too invasive.
 Therefore, it is important to develop methods to identify the causal structure of a system only from observational data, without employing any perturbative technique.
 The identification of the causing and affected systems from observational data has been of great interest for many scientists.
 Consequently, and also because the identification of causality is fundamental to the effective observation, modelling, and controlling of any complex system, several techniques to infer and quantify causality have been recently proposed \cite{mooij,guyon,kano,granger,schreiber,palus,hirata,haufe,chen,ancona,bollt}.